kecman/view/PLAN.md

 - [Meta-programming] Autogenerate the console registering code to add commands to the console
 - [Meta-programming] Generate a list of used ImGui functions, to simplify transitioning to a newer version
 - Sort by time loaded
-- Write * to indicate an identical first and last point
+- [UI/UX] Write * to indicate an identical first and last point
-- Mode line showing the style info etc
+- [UI/UX] Mode line showing the style info etc
 - Understand and use context stuff (logging, assertions, allocators), watch https://youtu.be/ciGQCP6HgqI
 - Give each polyline a number 1-9 then pressing that number before some modifier for colour/vertex etc only modifies that one, number 0 means everything?
 - Toggle fullscreen/maximise
 - Some kind of ui cooldown for removing files?
 So that you don't loose track of what's being deleted
-- Zoom to origin
 - Show grid lines and label
 - Transparent imgui window so UI is like Fusion?
 - Distribute shaders with source for hot loading/editing them.
 Pass them lots of unused data then
-- Fix orbit/rotation location when many files are loaded but some aren't visible
 - Just log warnings and ignore the context allocator if it's not malloc, or create a new polygon allocated with malloc if passing to c
 - Extend the imgui_inspector example to allow you to drag+drop jai files and have show you all the types in the file
 - Use automatic differentiation in shape generation
-- Sounds for a more satifying UI?
+- [UI/UX] Sounds for a more satifying UI?
 - [Commands] save_obj <filename>, load_obj <filename> to load files (loading files by drag and drop should effectively run this command)
 - [Commands] save_wkt <filename>, load_wkt <filename> to load files (loading files by drag and drop should effectively run this command)
 - [Commands] save_session <filename>, load_session <session> to write all commands in the session